tejidokit/vue_deepin/README.md

 <br />
 <br />

-#### Update the system then run the following commands to remove potentially old versions of Node and avoid potential problems in our fresh install
+#### Update the system then run the following commands to remove old versions of Node and avoid potential problems in our fresh install

 ```css
 sudo apt update